Rack card

 A rack card is a document used for commercial advertising, frequently in convenience stores, hotels, landmarks, restaurants, rest areas and other locations that enjoy significant foot traffic.
 Rack cards are typically 4 by 9 inches in size and sport high-impact graphic design.
+Due to their two-panel design they are more easily scannable for quick information when compared to a brochure.